The XOR Texture (2004)

 for example, multiply with different bit masks : https://files.catbox.moe/vhfd9x.mp4

-• cubefox an hour ago
+• cubefox 6 months ago

 This looks a bit like a fractal, specifically it reminds me of the Sierpinski triangle, though the XOR texture doesn't seem to be a proper fractal with an associated dimension.